gradle-samples/Aggregating-test-results-using-a-standalone-utility-project-Kotlin/README.md

 <2> Define a report of type `AggregateTestReport` which collects test data from unit test suites
 <3> Optional: make aggregate test report generation part of the 'check' lifecycle phase

 The report aggregation logic does not automatically inspect all subprojects for test results to aggregate.
-Instead, the direct and transitive <<declaring_dependencies.adoc#sub:project_dependencies,project dependencies>> of the `testReportAggregation` configuration are selected for potential aggregation.
+Instead, the direct and transitive [project dependencies](https://docs.gradle.org/current/samples/declaring_dependencies.html#sub:project_dependencies) of the `testReportAggregation` configuration are selected for potential aggregation.

 The user must also declare one or more reports of type `AggregateTestReport`.
 Each report instance specifies a `testType` property, used to match the test suite producing the test data.
 A `TestReport` task is synthesized for each user-defined report and performs the aggregation.
 Invoking this task will cause tests to be executed in the dependent projects of the `testReportAggregation` configuration.